 Wholegrain Spelt: Which Bread Machine Cycle is Best?

 As mentioned, there wasn’t a great deal of difference in the actual taste.
 But there was a very interesting way for me to unconsciously determine which was the best.
 I made a lot of bread to carry out this experiment and needed to freeze most of it.
 I had separate bags for the different breads, for no other reason other than my bags could only fit in one loaf.
-I placed them in the freezer and whenever I fancied a slice of raisin cinnamon bread, I took a slice out.
+They were placed in the freezer and whenever I fancied a slice of raisin cinnamon bread, I took a slice out.
 The fast cycle bread was the one I reached for every time.

 Overall, the rapid cycle bread is a clear winner for me.
 It is quicker to make, has a crumb that is not only more pleasing to eat, but it is also sturdier, especially when toasting.
 There is less bread (because the loaf doesn’t rise as much), but its compactness is what I liked most.